robang74/redfishos/logo/README.md

 <img src="../recovery/ramdisk/res/images/ip-10.42.66.66.png" width="256px" height="256px">

-The script to print the banner and creating its related PNG image is available [here](r../ecovery/print-banner.sh).
+Initially to print the banner and creating its related PNG image was a task assigned to a specific [script](r../ecovery/print-banner.sh) due to the limitations of the `yamui` display manager.
+Now it is rendered in real-time thanks to the effort put into the development of [yamui fork](https://github.com/robang74/yamui) secifically tailored for this project.
+The `yamui` embedded font is more conventional but the extended functionalities developed can provide a more advanced and flexible display management while the embedded font can replaced by an external font in the future.

 ---